 The contender is that person who knows full well that the competition includes others who are more likely to win, but who enters the arena nonetheless.
 The contender arrives at the start of the event believing in the possibilities, and more often than not goes home without “winning.”
-The contender is a lost name, over time; who remembers those with the silver or bronze medals?
+The contender is a lost name, over time.
+Who ever remembers even those with the silver or bronze medals, much less no prize at all?

 Yet without contenders, there would be no winners.
 Without others pushing from behind, a winner has no race.
 Without others willing to put in the work of trying, there is no competition.
 On the rare occasions I have taken home the blue ribbon from the triathlon of the horse sport of Eventing, it is with astonishment and pride, and gratitude for my fellow athletes for being there, too.